About the author:

 This is the second article in our UP/UPC series and we discuss issues to consider when deciding whether to obtain a Unitary Patent (UP).

-Both the Unitary Patent (UP) and Unified Patent Court (UPC) could be live from early 2023.
+The Unitary Patent (UP) and the Unified Patent Court (UPC) are currently anticipated to be live from 01 June 2023, when the UPC Agreement (UPCA) is planned to enter into force.
 Our first article introduced the Unified Patent Court (UPC) and highlighted the most urgent decision for patent proprietors regarding whether to opt out existing granted European patents from the jurisdiction of the UPC.

 The Unitary Patent (UP)